Boxing With Contacts (Can I Wear Contact Lenses While Boxing?)

 There are going to be risks for you as a boxer when you get into the ring for a serious fight or just for sparring.
 The risk is likely going to be heightened if you’re planning to wear a contact.
 We’ve composed a list of the most common dangers of wearing contact lenses during sparing or a real fight.
 Let’s check them out!

-Losing A Contact Completely
+Losing Contact Completely

 Losing Your Contact In Your Eye